chesswithmihir/db/README.md

 - Data Integrity: The system ensures data integrity by managing column constraints and handling errors.

 This architectural design provides a comprehensive overview of the project's structure, user interaction, data storage, processing, and output.
 As you start implementing each component, you can follow this design to create a well-structured and functional database management system.

+## ACID Properties

+### Atomicity:

+- **Design Aspect**: The architecture includes a command processing engine and a command executor.
+These components ensure that commands are executed as atomic units of work.

+- **How it Aligns**: The system processes each command in its entirety or not at all.
+If an error occurs during command execution, the system rolls back any changes made, ensuring that the database remains in a consistent state.

+### Consistency:

+- **Design Aspect**: The system enforces data integrity through column constraints, validation checks, and error handling.
+It also provides mechanisms to ensure data consistency across tables.

+- **How it Aligns**: The system ensures that the database remains in a consistent state by validating data before insertion and enforcing primary key constraints.
+It prevents data corruption by rejecting invalid commands or data that could lead to inconsistency.

+### Isolation:

+- **Design Aspect**: The architecture doesn't explicitly mention isolation, but isolation is a crucial aspect of a database system.
+It ensures that multiple transactions can occur concurrently without interfering with each other.

+- **How it Aligns**: While the architectural design doesn't provide explicit details on transaction isolation, it's an important consideration when implementing the data manipulation and storage components.
+Isolation ensures that concurrent transactions don't result in conflicts or data inconsistencies.

+### Durability:

+- **Design Aspect**: The `FileManager` class handles data persistence to files, ensuring that changes made to the database are durable even after system shutdown.

+- **How it Aligns**: The architectural design aligns with durability by persisting data changes to files.
+This ensures that data modifications made by users are stored safely and can be retrieved even after a system crash or restart.

+## Java Classes

+1. `App`: The entry point of your application where you'll initiate interaction with the database.

+2. `Column`: A class representing the columns in a table, containing information like column name and data type.

+3. `Command`: A base class representing database commands.
+It should be extended by specific command classes like `CreateTableCommand`, `LoadCommand`, etc.

+4. `Database`: A class to manage the tables and execute commands within the database.

+5. `DataType`: A class representing data types, associating custom type names with Java types.

+6. `FileManager`: A class responsible for loading and storing data to files.

+7. `Parser`: A class responsible for parsing user input and creating corresponding command objects.

+8. `Query`: A class for handling select queries and filtering rows based on conditions (optional).

+9. `Row`: A class representing a row in a table.

+10. `Table`: A class representing a table in the database, containing columns and rows.

+11. `CreateTableCommand`: A class representing the "create table" command.
+Extends `Command`.

+12. `LoadCommand`: A class representing the "load" command.
+Extends `Command`.

+13. `StoreCommand`: A class representing the "store" command.
+Extends `Command`.

+14. `DropTableCommand`: A class representing the "drop table" command.
+Extends `Command`.

+15. `InsertIntoCommand`: A class representing the "insert into" command.
+Extends `Command`.

+16. `PrintCommand`: A class representing the "print" command.
+Extends `Command`.

+17. `SelectCommand`: A class representing the "select" command.
+Extends `Command`. (optional)